Cloud Adoption and Universities Using Cloud

 How did Universities take up Cloud during the Rise of Covid-19?

 COVID-19 has caused schools and universities all across the world to close.
-Over 1.2 billion students have away from education worldwide.
+Over 1.2 billion students have been away from education worldwide.
 As a result, education has undergone significant transformations with the emergence of e-learning, in which instruction is done remotely and via digital platforms.

 With the abrupt move away from the classroom in many areas of the world, some question whether online learning adoption would continue post-pandemic and how such a shift might affect the global education industry.